 - The degree of identification that the child has with the parent with whom they live.

-To discuss a change of name application, please contact our family law department to make an appointment.
+To discuss a change of name application, please contact our Albury family lawyers to make an appointment.